maruel/pre-commit-go/README.md

 -------------

 See [Configuration](CONFIGURATION.md) for more details if you want to tweak the default checks.
-The default checks are meant to be sensible.
+The default checks are meant to be sensible, you can list them
+with:

+    pre-commit-go info

 Continous integration support